-The M.A. in TESOL provides students with a solid grounding in theory, research, and practice of teaching English as a second or international language to diverse language learner populations.
+The Master of Arts in English provides students with a solid grounding in theory, research, and practice of teaching English as a second or international language to diverse language learner populations.

-The program in Teaching English to Speakers of Other Languages, founded in 1964, is one of the longest running of its kind.
+The Teaching English to Speakers of Other Languages (TESOL) program founded in 1964, is one of the longest running of its kind.
 This award winning program has a double emphasis:

 - Theoretical foundations and contemporary research in linguistics, sociolinguistics, second-language acquisition and related fields.

-- Classroom teaching methodology suitable for adult second-language learners.
+- Classroom teaching methodology and reflective teaching practice suitable for adult second-language learners.

-- We are located in an exciting urban area, with chances to observe diverse ESL programs serving immigrants and international students.
+- We are located in an exciting urban area.
 The program maintains vibrant relationships with ESL programs throughout the San Francisco Bay Area, including community colleges, adult schools, and community based programs, providing rich opportunities for practical experience and mentoring, and for grounding student projects in real teaching contexts that fit student interests and career goals.

-The American Language Institute is a highly respected academic ESL institute that hires TESOL students, providing opportunities for additional training and professional experience.
+The American Language Institute, an intensive English program on the SF State campus often hires TESOL students, providing opportunities for additional training and professional experience.

 We have a long, distinguished history and faculty with an outstanding reputation for leadership, professional scholarship, and service in TESOL.
 The SF State TESOL degree is widely recognized and respected around the world.

-The U.S. State Department has recognized the TESOL Program with an English Language Fellow Top Producing Institution Award, an award presented to five institutions that have prepared the largest number of TESOL professionals to become English Language Fellows - highly qualified and experienced U. S. educators in the field of teaching English to speakers of other languages (TESOL).
+The U.S. State Department has recognized the TESOL Program with an English Language Fellow Top Producing Institution Award, an award presented to five institutions that have prepared the largest number of TESOL professionals to become English Language Fellows.
 Fellows are cultural ambassadors who promote English language learning and mutual understanding through cultural exchange on 10-month fellowships around the world.

 The photos show the English Language Fellow program's 50th anniversary and at the Anniversary Celebration on Tuesday, November 5, 2019, in Washington, D.C.
 Dr. Maricel Santos representing SF State’s TESOL Program received the award.